Il Primo Libro delle Canzoni: Rome editions

 The Primo Libro was published in Rome in 1628 in two editions: in five partbooks by Giovan Battista Robletti, and in score by Paolo Masotti.
 It is not known which of the editions came first: they may have been prepared simultaneously.
-Unlike a number of earlier publications with score and parts, the two were not prepared together.
+Unlike a number of earlier publications with both score and parts, the two were not prepared together.

 The two 1628 editions appear to have been intended for quite different purposes: Ferdinando II de' Medici, Grand Duke of Tuscany, visited Rome in March of that year, and the Robletti partbooks are dedicated to him, apparently with the aim of securing his patronage.
 Frescobaldi took up a position as a musician to the Florentine court at the end of 1628 and stayed there until April 1634.

 The Masotti edition was prepared by Frescobaldi's Luccan pupil Bartolomeo Grassi, and was printed in score so that it could also be played on keyboard instruments.
 Like the other editions of the Primo Libro, it is set in movable type.
-The print is accurate and of particularly high quality; unusual for the period, close attention has been paid to the vertical alignment of the notes.
+The print is accurate and of particularly high quality; unusually for the period, close attention has been paid to the vertical alignment of the notes.
 Grassi gave each of the thirty-seven canzonas a dedicatory name; as he explains in his postface to the score, these were the names of his friends and patrons, particularly the gentlemen of Lucca.
-The first piece in the book, Canzon Prima detta la Bonvisia, is named for Girolamo Bonvisi, cleric, who is also the dedicatee of the whole edition.
+The first piece in the book, Canzon Prima detta la Bonvisia, is named for Girolamo Bonvisi, the cleric who is also the dedicatee of the whole edition.
 Canzona 18 is dedicated to Masotti.

 The content of the two editions is similar, but not identical; the Masotti score contains forty pieces, the Robletti partbooks thirty-five.
 The Robletti edition contains one piece, Canzon seconda, violino over cornetto, not included in the Masotti print, but omits three of the pieces in that edition, the Canzon Prima, detta la Bonvisia, the Canzona 34, detta la Sandoninia and the Canzona 37, detta la Sardina.
 Grassi also included two pieces for spinet and one for spinet and violin which are not found in the other editions.